akos-sereg/react-retrospective-dashboard/README.md

 This will produce artifacts under ``build`` folder

+## To be implemented
+- Validate non-empty text on create feedback / update feedback
+- Validate joined state when publishing / publishing all
+- Validate non-empty nickname when joining
+- Validate that we received token and code in url

 ## To be improved

 - Using `import styles from './styles'` to avoid style name collision